Upcoming Issue - Vol.9 Iss.3

-We are thrilled to announce that the new issue of Plantae Scientia will be published on January 15, 2025!
+The upcoming issue of Plantae Scientia will be published on 25 May 2026.

 Publication Guidelines